 You can buy snacks, water, coffee and hot noodles at the mountain huts found along the ascending trail, however, everything is extremely expensive, so it’s a better idea to pack your own.
 Obviously, there are no ATMs along the way, so it’s best to bring some cash in case you need to buy extra supplies along the way.
 It’s also important to keep in mind that there are no huts along the descending trail, so you should stock up on water and snacks from the hut found at the summit.

 August is the hottest time of year in Tokyo – think about 31oC and crazy humid, yet temperatures at Fuji’s summit often dip below freezing.
 Bringing layers is essential.
 By the time we reached the summit, I was wearing a fleece, jacket, gloves, two layers of long pants, and a hat, and I was still incredibly cold.
 Of course, if you’re doing the overnight hike, you’ll also need to bring a headlamp to navigate the final part of the trail after dark.

-I was pretty prepared for the climb overall, but one thing I really regret not bringing is walking poles.
+I was pretty prepared to summit Mt.
+Fuji, but one thing I really regret not bringing is walking poles.
 During the climb up, I kind of wondered why so many people were bothering to use hiking poles, but on the descending trail, I discovered that other hikers were using the poles to brace against the incline.
 The descending trail is very steep and covered in gravel that makes it almost impossibly slippery.
 My running shoes had been comfortable up until that point, but the sharp angle painfully forced my toes into the corners of my shoes, and I was limping by the time we reached the bottom.
-The other perk of bringing hiking poles is that you can have them branded at each station along the ascending trail, which is kind of a kitschy but a cute souvenir of the experience.
+The other perk of bringing hiking poles is that you can have them branded at each station along the ascending trail, which is kind of a kitschy but a cute souvenir of your experience.